White Rim Trail with the Island in the Sky behind.

 Wedge overlook of the San Rafael river cutting through the swell.

 Not far from Moab is Green River.
-It is a base for exploring San Rafael Swell.
+It is a convenient base for exploring San Rafael Swell.
 Black Dragon Canyon is only few miles away from the town.
-It's a grand gateway to the awesome rides of the San Rafael Swell.
+It's a grand gateway to amazing rides of the San Rafael Swell.

 This area has rocky trails, sandy washes, narrow single tracks and mud on offer.
 Unlike Moab area, there are relatively few visitors.
 We had most of the trails to ourselves even on weekends.